×

 We asked people if there is a lot of crime.
 They answered:

 "Leipzig, like any other city, experiences crime, but it is not considered to be particularly high.
 The city has implemented various measures to ensure the safety of its residents and visitors.
 The most common types of crime reported are petty theft, car break-ins, and occasional instances of vandalism.
 Violent crime is relatively low, and the city center is generally safe to walk around, even at night.
 However, as in any urban area, it is always advisable to take precautions, such as not leaving valuables in plain sight in a parked car and being aware of one's surroundings.
-The local police force is efficient and responsive, contributing to the overall safety of the city," said one expat who made the move to Leipzig.
+The local police force is efficient and responsive, contributing to the overall safety of the city," explained one expat living in Leipzig, Germany.

 About the Author